Controllability Issues of Linear Ensemble Systems over Multi-dimensional Parameterization Spaces: Reductions and Translations to Normal Forms

 It should be clear that $(A',B')$ is controllable only if $(A'_{22},B'_2)$ is.
-System~\eqref{eq:scalllll} is not necessarily a scalar ensemble, yet the dimension of the state space of each individual system has been reduced from~$n$ to $n' := n - k_g$.
-One can iterate the reduction process.
-Because $n$ is finite, the procedure terminates in finite steps: We end up with either {\em Case 1} (i.e., $k_g = n'$) or the case where $A'_{22}$ is a scalar.
+System~\eqref{eq:scalllll} is not necessarily a scalar ensemble, yet the dimension of the state space of each individual system has been reduced from~$n$ to $(n - k_g)$.
+Iterating this reduction process in a finite number of times, we will end up with {\em Case~1}.

 The reduction on state space is now complete.
 It remains to show that scalar ensemble systems over closed $d$-dimensional balls are not controllable.